ocaml-doc/voodoo/README.md

 Note that when being used in this mode, the `-b` (blessed) switch should always be passed to `voodoo-do`.

-At this point, to view the output, use `odoc` to generate the support files:
+At this point, to view the output, use `odoc` to generate the support files (mostly: copying `highlight.js` from https://highlightjs.org and `odoc.css`):

 ```bash
 $ cd ..
 $ odoc support-files -o _generated/html
 ```

-and load the package index in your browser (adjust version from your current switch):
+and load the package index in your browser (adjust `x.y.z` according to the current switch):

 ```bash
 $ open _generated/html/p/ocaml-base-compiler/4.14.0/doc/index.html